 Instruments % Of overall grade

-Mid term 1 25%
+Certamen 1 25%

-Mid term 2 25%
+Certamen 2 25%

-Assignments 50%
+Assignments 25%

-Final Exam 30%
+Final Project 25%

-Attendance requirement: This course requires students to meet a minimum of 75% of attendance, the non-compliance of this requirement results in immediate course failure.
+Attendance requirement: This is a Learning by doing environment.
+This course requires students to meet a minimum of 75% of attendance, the non-compliance of this requirement results in immediate course failure.